GabrielProstitis/kqx.io/content/post/fetipop.md

 Thanks to **@Erge** for finding such path <3

+## ARM
+Despite the IDT being an x86 specification, thus not present in other architectures such as ARM, the zero_pfn is still a page belonging to the kernel image, which means that we can still hijack some sensible data. <br>
+With a quick check through a debugger we can observe that the page right after the zero_pfn in ARM is the first level of the pagetables that map the kPTI trampoline. <br>
+From here we can make the 4 levels of pagetables overlap on that same page by changing the various entries.
+This way we need no physical leaks to fake the pagetables.
+To map the actual code we can overlap the pages once more and write the ring 0 shellcode in the same page as the fake pagetables. <br>

 ## Lore moment
 fetipop should have been my challenge for [TRXCTF 2025](https://github.com/TheRomanXpl0it/TRX-CTF-2025) which I decided not to release in order not to leak the technique and give a shot to kctf. <br>
 [Try it out ;)](/attachments/fetipop.zip)